 I readily assessed it and commented on a blog post in French.
-After almost a year of sporadic use – on the occasion of a major software update – I updated my blog post and made it available in English.
+After almost a year of sporadic use, I updated my original blog post on the occasion of a major software update and made it available in English.
 Here it is !

-My baseline will be OneNote.
+My baseline will be OneNote UWP.
 As you will discover in this review, both softwares have a great deal in common, but also a different approach.

 Nebo opens on a 8 pages tutorial’ notebook, which gives some clues about it’s user interface, and it’s specific note taking’ gestures.

 OneNote used to have one, in its desktop version.
 Not anymore in the UWP version.

 With OneNote, you may write with a keyboard, or a digital pencil ; Nebo, on the other hand, is dedicated to digital ink : let’s compare their skills at converting your ink :